OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 *Importing a service resource defined in YAML.*

 :::hint
 Services direct traffic to pods that match the labels defined under the `selector` property.
-The **Deploy Kubernetes containers** step ignores the `selector` property in the imported service YAML, and instead assumes that the pods in the deployment are all to be exposed by the service.
+The **Deploy Kubernetes containers** step ignores the `selector` property in the imported service YAML, and instead, assumes that the pods in the deployment are all to be exposed by the service.
 Coupling the deployment and service in this way is one of the opinions enforced by the **Deploy Kubernetes containers** step.
 :::

-Our microservices won't be deploying ingress, secret or configmap resources, so we can remove these features from the step by clicking the **CONFIGURE FEATURES** button, and unselecting the unused features:
+Our microservices won't deploy ingress, secret or configmap resources, so we can remove these features from the step by clicking the **CONFIGURE FEATURES** button, and remove the check for the unused features:

 ![Configuring features to remove those that are unused](configure-features.png "width=500")